 Set mean values of the x, y and z coordinates of the generated particles (muons).
-The smearing around these mean values can be set by /gun/vertexsigma and restricted by /gun/vertexboundary and/or /gun/boxboundary (see below).
+The smearing around these mean values instead is set by /gun/vertexsigma and restricted by /gun/vertexboundary (see below).

 /gun/vertexsigma xSigma ySigma zSigma unit